hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter22.md

 The consistency requirements for subtables are:

 1. Each tuple of the supertable can correspond to at most one tuple in each of its immediate subtables.
-2. SQL has an additional constraint that all the tuple corresponding to each other must be derived from one tuple (inserted into one table).
+2. SQL has an additional constraint that all the tuples corresponding to each other must be derived from one tuple (inserted into one table).

 The following example illustrates how this array and multiset-valued attributes can be defined in SQL: